 Since the 1980’s, amphibian declines in some areas of the world have been particularly alarming, such as those at Monteverde in Costa Rica, where many species have rapidly disappeared.
 These include the Lemur Leaf frog, Agalychnis lemur, a species listed as Critically Endangered.

-It is highly probable that this small remnant population may soon be the last for the species in Costa Rica.
 Recent biogeographic and genetic studies suggest that the Costa Rican populations are quite different from Panamanian populations, and it appears those from Panama may well be a different species.
 This makes the Costa Rican population even more important from an amphibian conservation point of view.

 Below you can find related links to Lemur Leaf Frog information: